A Guide to Estate Planning for Non-Biological Parents in the LGBTQIA+ Community: Protecting Your Family During Pride Month

 With a comprehensive estate plan, you can capture the immense love, sacrifice, and life lessons that have gone into creating and nurturing your family.
 This plan allows you to memorialize your values, heritage, and core principles, and outline cherished ceremonial traditions you want to continue at important milestones.

 As a Personal Family Lawyer, we do more than draft estate planning documents.
-Through our Life & Legacy Planning process, we ensure your plan works for you when your family needs it and is maintained and updated over time.
+Through our Planning Session, we ensure your plan works for you when your family needs it and is maintained and updated over time.
 This way, nothing that matters is lost, and you avoid leaving a burden for your loved ones.

 Moreover, we help you pass on not just your financial assets, but also the intangible assets that truly matter.
-During our Life & Legacy Planning process, we'll record you speaking about what matters most, creating a family heirloom that will be cherished for generations.
+During our Planning Session, we'll record you speaking about what matters most, creating a family heirloom that will be cherished for generations.

 Seek Support for the Journey